auth0/Lock.Android/README.md

 ### Passwordless

-`LockPasswordlessActivity` authenticates users by sending them an Email or SMS (Similar to how WhatsApp authenticates you).
+`LockPasswordlessActivity` authenticates users by sending them an Email or SMS (similar to how WhatsApp authenticates you).
 In order to be able to authenticate the user, your application must have the SMS/Email connection enabled and configured in your [dashboard](https://manage.auth0.com/#/connections/passwordless).

 `LockPasswordlessActivity` is part of the library `lock-passwordless` and you can add it with this line in your `build.gradle`:
 ```gradle